qiuxintao101/cobra/docs/detail.rst

 Sub-folder ``bed``
 ----------------------------------------------

-Stores all original and union bed files, the union peaks are seperate by enahcner and promoter bed files.
+Stores all original and union bed files, the union peaks are seperated by enhancer and promoter bed files.

 Sub-folder ``bigwig``
 ------------------------------

-Stores all bigwig files for all samples.
+Stores bigwig files for all samples.

 Sub-folder ``read_counts``
 ------------------------------

-Stores sample-peak count for each sample and merged sample-peak count matrix.
+Stores sample-peak counts for each sample and merged sample-peak count matrix.

 FOLDER ``clustering_analysis``